Bergamo Lombardy And The Lakes, Italy Travel Guide

 Later periods saw various foreign occupations before Italian unification, each leaving architectural or cultural marks.

-Citta Bassa developed mainly in the 19th and 20th centuries as the city's commercial and administrative hub.
+Citta Bassa developed mainly in the 19th and 20th centuries as the city's trade and administrative hub.

-Bergamo's cultural environment extends beyond its ancient ramparts, with impressive art collections and historical insights.
+Bergamo's cultural environment extends beyond its ancient ramparts, with impressive artworks and historical insights.

 One of The italian republic's most important art galleries, it is a vast collection of Italy Renaissance and Baroque art/architecture paintings, including works by Botticelli, Bellini, and Raphael.
 It focuses on masterpieces from the Venetian and Lombard schools.

 Bergamo's modern and contemporary art gallery, located opposite Accademia Carrara.
-It has a contrasting artistic experience, featuring The italian language and international contemporary art and often hosting engaging temporary exhibitions.
+It possesses a contrasting artistic experience, featuring The italian language and international contemporary art and often hosting engaging temporary exhibitions.

-Located within the Rocca di Bergamo, this museum focuses on Bergamo's history from the 19th century to the present, covering the Risorgimento and local traditions.
+Found in the Rocca di Bergamo, this museum focuses on Bergamo's history from the 19th century to now, covering the Risorgimento and local traditions.

 This museum has exhibits on geology, paleontology, botany, and zoology of the Bergamo area and beyond.
 It furnishes an educational experience for all ages and makes a good attraction for families with children.